 Boys' Outerwear: All jackets, sweatshirts, and other outerwear should be free of distracting or inappropriate images and messages.
 Outerwear must be stored in student lockers during the school day.
-Except for the school letter jacket, cardigan, and official Gladiator sweatshirt, outerwear may not be worn in classrooms.
+Except for the school letter jacket, outerwear may not be worn in classrooms.

-Additional Guidelines: If an item of dress or appearance is deemed incongruent with the standards of the Academy by an administrator, the student must alter his dress or appearance in accordance with the administrator's directive.
+Additional Guidelines: If an item of dress or appearance is deemed incongruent with the standards of the Academy by an administrator, the student must alter their dress or appearance in accordance with the administrator's directive.

-Uniform items must be properly-fitting, neat in appearance and free of stains, tears or excessive wear.
+Uniform items must be properly-fitting, neat in appearance and free of stains, tears, or excessive wear.
 Temporary or permanent visible tattoos are not permitted; this includes pen and ink drawing or writing on the skin.